marfarma/user-role-editor/readme.txt

 == Description ==

 User Role Editor WordPress plugin makes the role capabilities changing easy.
 You can change any standard WordPress user role (except administrator) with a few clicks.
 Just turn on check boxes of capabilities you wish to add to the selected role and click "Update" button to save your changes.
 That's done.
-In case you made some unneccessary change you always have the "Reset" button to return to the default state of WordPress user roles.
+In case you made some unneccessary change you always have the "Reset" button to restore roles state from the automatically made backup copy.
 Add new roles and customize its capabilities according to your needs.
 Unnecessary self-made role can be deleted if there are no users whome such role is assigned.
-Role assigne every new created user by default can be changed.
+Role assigned every new created user by default can be changed too.
 To read more about 'User Role Editor' visit this link http://www.shinephp.com/user-role-editor-wordpress-plugin/

 == Installation ==